-(a) the full name and address of the park operator and of any person having superior title to that of the park operator; and
+(a) the full name and address of the park operator and of any person having superior title to that of the park operator;

-(b) if the park operator or person with superior title is a body corporate — the full name and business address of the secretary of the body corporate; and
+(b) if the park operator or person with superior title is a body corporate —

+(i) the full name and address of the secretary of the body corporate; or

+(ii) if the body corporate does not have a secretary — the full name and address of a director of, or contact person for, the body corporate;

 (c) the terms of the park’s operating licence and all licensing conditions including any conditions imposed by the relevant local government authority under the Caravan Parks and Camping Grounds Act 1995.

 Penalty for this subsection: a fine of $5 000.